phylotastic/datelife/README.md

 ## Citation

-If you use `datelife`, please cite the R package and the accompanying
+If you use `datelife` for a publication, please cite the R package and the accompanying paper:
-publication:

 <p>

-O’Meara B, Reyes LLS, Eastman J, Heath T, Wright A, Schliep K, Chamberlain S, Midford P, Harmon L, Brown J, Pennell M, Alfaro M (2019).
+O’Meara B, Sanchez-Reyes L, Eastman J, Heath T, Wright A, Schliep K, Chamberlain S, Midford P, Harmon L, Brown J, Pennell M, Alfaro M (2019).
 <em>datelife: Go from a list of taxa or a tree to a chronogram using
 open scientific data</em>.
 R package version 0.2.19.